mzielu00/SUU-Projekt/README.md

     aws eks --region us-east-1 update-kubeconfig --name <your cluster>
     ```

-5. Create and run a pod: Write a Kubernetes configuration file (`k8s.yaml`) for your service.
+5. Create and run a pod: Write a Kubernetes configuration file (`file_name.yaml`) for your service or use provided one.
 Take inspiration from the example configuration provided earlier for the `central-service` and modify it to match your service's requirements.
-Ensure that you specify the correct Docker image URL from the ECR.
+Ensure that you specify the correct Docker image URI from the ECR.
 Apply the configuration using the following command:
     ```
-    kubectl apply -f k8s.yaml
+    kubectl apply -f <file_name.yaml>
     ```

 6. Verify the pod status: Check the status of the pod by running the following command: